 I received both my Bachelor and Master of Science degrees in Cybernetics Engineering (Technische Kybernetik) from University of Stuttgart in Germany in 2013 and 2016.
 My university studies were founded on the understanding of dynamical systems and rooted in the mathematical theory of control.

-Full and updated version of my academic and professional curriculum can be found at this link.
+Full and updated version of my academic curriculum can be found at this link.

 My research interests are related to the theory of modelling and control of networked systems with application to control of converters in power systems.

 I am always excited and curious about related engineering applications: social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).

 - Cost design in applications of optimal control

 - Stochastic optimisation using Gaussian and Markov process

 - July 2021: I presented my recent work at Energy Lab 2.0 at Karlsruhe Institue of Technology (KIT).
 You can find the slides here.